 The Mathes Property encompasses 51 acres with rolling hills of oak/hickory savanna, woodland and a plethora of spring ephemeral wildflowers.
 The property sits atop a ridge just before dropping into the South Skunk River floodplain north of the property.
 This natural area sits just a few miles outside the town of Pella and is a refuge for wildlife, including deer, turkey, owls and a number of birds.
 Mathes came to INHF through a bequest from former landowner, Harold Mathes, in 2010.
 It is now owned and stewarded by INHF.

-INHF is implementing a few new changes to our events to help ensure everyone stays safe and healthy.
+INHF has implemented some pandemic precautions and policies to help ensure everyone stays safe and healthy.